19 essential tips for visiting ESCAPE Penang

 2. Wear a rash vest and shorts

-It’s always a good idea whenever you’re in the sun, but a rash vest is highly recommended throughout your ESCAPE Penang visit.
-There’s no requirement to change out of swimwear when you’re doing any of the theme park attractions (e.g. the zip coaster), so it’s just easier to stay in swimwear throughout the day, especially if you’re alternating between the water and theme park.
+Itโ€™s always a good idea to stay protected in the sun, and a rash vest is highly recommended for your visit to ESCAPE Penang.
+Thereโ€™s no need to change out of swimwear for the adventure park attractions, such as the zip coaster, so itโ€™s easiest to stay in swimwear throughout the day, especially if youโ€™re moving between the waterpark and the adventure areas.

-Wearing a rash vest and shorts is comfortable, sun-safe and they’ll soon dry off after you’ve been in the water.
-Some visitors do just walk around with swim shorts and no top layer but, with the Penang sun beating down, you’ll quickly get burnt and/or uncomfortable, especially on the ten-minute long cable-car ride that’s fully exposed to the sun.
+Wearing a rash vest and shorts is comfortable, offers good sun protection, and dries quickly after you’ve been in the water.
+Some visitors do go with swim shorts and no top layer, but under the Penang sun it doesnโ€™t take long to feel burnt or uncomfortable, particularly on the ten minute cable car ride, which is fully exposed.

 3. Bring aqua shoes